What is special about this course?

 - Be part of a vibrant and active student community of outdoor enthusiasts based in Fort William – within the Outdoor Capital of the UK

-- Easy transfer options available between adventure programmes within the School of Adventure Studies: Adventure Tourism Management, Adventure Performance and Coaching, and Marine and Coastal Tourism
+- Easy transfer options available between adventure programmes within the School of Adventure Studies: Adventure Education; Adventure Performance and Coaching; and Marine and Coastal Tourism

-- Residential field trips, clubs, expeditions and many other opportunities to enhance your skills and experience in adventure activities, including an international expedition in year four
+- Residential field trips, clubs, international expeditions and many other opportunities to enhance your skills and experience in adventure activities

 We offer modern student accommodation at a number of our locations.